BadIdeaFactory/corporate/documents/operating.md

 * **Bad Idea Factory Limited Liability Company ("Company")** is a Limited Liability Company domiciled in Pennsylvania.
 * Company may also be referred to as "**Bad Idea Factory**" or "**BIFFUD**".
-* "**Corporate Overlord**" shall mean an "owner" of the Company under Pennsylvania state law.
+* "**Corporate Overlord With Status (COWS)**" shall mean an "owner" of the Company under Pennsylvania state law.
+* "**Corporate Overlord In Nominality and Spirit (COINS)**" shall mean a person who is not technically a legal owner of the Company, but the COWS opt to give internal rights to (e.g. profit sharing, voting).
+* "**Corporate Overlord**" shall mean anybody who is either COWS or COINS.
 * "**Associate**" shall mean any person legally associated with the Company through contract or ownership.
 * The "**Hive Mind**" shall mean the "board of directors" of the Company, as defined by Pennsylvania state law.
 The Hive Mind shall consist of all current Corporate Overlords of the Company.
 * "**Plotting Session**" shall mean a "meeting of the board of directors" of the Company, as defined by Pennsylvania state law.